ausaccessfed/dev-portal/docs/_pages/connect_service.markdown

 ![FM Dashboard](/assets/images/FM-dashboard.png)

-- Choose the protocol with which you would like to connect your service, i.e. OpenID Connect, Rapid Connect or SAML.
+- Click on the protocol with which you would like to connect your service, i.e. OpenID Connect, Rapid Connect or SAML.

 ![Connect service](/assets/images/connect-service.png)

+---
+# Help

+To get help with registering a service, email [AAF support](mailto:support@aaf.edu.au).